sharp0900/S4T2TM2/Design_Document.md

 |REQ12	|System should provide immediate feedback whenever something is successfully added to the database.|

 ## User Stories
- [//]: # (TODO: put into formal user story UML diagram)

 ### manager:
-- View total time spent on project
+- As a manager, I can view total time spent on project in order to monitor my team.
-- View statistics for users
+- As a manager, I can view statistics on developers in order to monitor my team.
-- Can edit time entries in the database
+- As a manager, I can edit time entries in the database to make sure my team's records are accurate despite mistakes.

 ### developer:
-- Can add tasks
+- As a developer, I can add tasks to my list to keep track of what I need to do.
-- Can start and stop tasks
+- As a developer, I can start and stop tasks to keep track of how my time is spent.
-- Can add descriptions of tasks
+- As a developer, I can add descriptions of tasks to add detail to the log entries.
+- As a developer, I can give a task a size to guide my timeline expectations.
+- As a developer, I can give a task a description to me help prioritize my time.
-- Can rename tasks
+- As a developer, I can rename tasks if design specifications change.
-- Can delete tasks
+- As a developer, I can archive tasks I am no longer working on to de-clutter my workspace.
-- Can view total time spent on tasks
+- As a developer, I can view total time spent on tasks so I can report that time to clients/managers.
-- Can view stats on tasks
+- As a developer, I can view stats on tasks to  to better optimize my workflow.
-- Can give a task a size
+- As a developer, I can assign tasks into folders to keep my workspace organized.

 ## Use Cases:
 ### 1. Start New Task